Documentation

 Remove the connections labeled ST.A and ST.B from the steam thermostat and extend them with the two yellow AWG18 wires.
 You can choose to either remove the steam thermostat or leave it in place.

-Mount the SSR on the back slots of the machine with either M4 screws and bolts or zip ties.
+Mount the SSR now or at the end of the installation on the back slots of the machine with either M4 screws and bolts or zip ties.
 Connect the two yellow cables to Output side of the SSR (polarity does not matter) as well as the Yellow/Black Signal cable to the Input side.
-(Yellow = +, Black = -)
+(Yellow = +, Black = -) Be careful not to mix up the yellow output and cables.

 Steam Switch